AMWA-TV/nmos/NMOS Technical Overview.md

 ![Registration and Discovery](images/registration-and-discovery.png)

-The Registration Service implements the Registration API of the NMOS Discovery and Registration Specification.
+The Registration Service implements the **Registration API** (RESTful HTTP/JSON) of the NMOS Discovery and Registration Specification.
 Nodes POST to this API to register themselves and their resources.
 The Registration Service also manages garbage collection of Nodes and their resources by requiring Nodes to send regular keep-alive/heartbeat messages.

-The Query Service implements the Query API of the NMOS Discovery and Registration Specification.
+The Query Service implements the **Query API** (RESTful HTTP/JSON) of the NMOS Discovery and Registration Specification.
 Clients can GET lists of resources from this API.
 Typical usage examples include:

 * Obtaining a list of registered Nodes in order to drive a configuration interface.
 * Obtaining a list of Sender resources and a list of Receiver resources in order to provide a connection management interface.

 The Query API also provides the ability to generate ‘long lived’ queries using its Subscription mechanism and WebSockets.

+The Registration and Query APIs are specified within the [discovery and registration specification](https://github.com/AMWA-TV/nmos-discovery-registration).

 ### Examples